osisoft/OCS-Docs/Content_Portal/add-organize-data/attach-meaning/assets/about-assets.md

 # Organize steams with assets

 An asset is a container for data streams associated with a particular device or object.
 When you create an asset, you scope it to a namespace and a set of streams within that namespace.
-Assets typically represent devices with multiple data streams; however, you can create an asset with only one stream if needed.

 Use the asset explorer in the OCS Portal to create assets and visualize selected data streams and properties for troubleshooting and analysis of the associated devices or entities.
 You can create assets on an ad hoc basis or create them from an asset type, which acts as a template for creating similar assets.

+Asset types are a template that is used to create multiple assets with similar properties.
+Assets created from asset types have the following characteristics:

+Metadata - A collection of properties that asset instances of this asset type are expected to provide.
+The type and units of measure for the value can be defined.

+Stream Type references - A collection of named references to streams that asset instances of the asset type are expected to provide.
+The name functions as a key identifying the relationship between asset of the referenced Stream.
+The stream type and unit of measure override define constraints on the referenced stream that instances will comply with.

 For more information on assets, see [Assets](xref:WhatOCSdoes#assets).